-Many people still take help of WhatsApp web instead of a desktop application.
-If you’re one of those, then you would certainly like to know how to access WhatsApp files/folders depends on your web browser.
-In other words, it is simply based on what web browser are you using and then you can access your files in Downloads folder accordingly.
+Many people still take the help of WhatsApp web instead of a desktop application.
+If you’re one of those, then you would certainly like to know how to access WhatsApp files/folders depending on your web browser.
+In other words, it is simply based on what web browser you are using, and then you can access your files in the Downloads folder accordingly.

 Part 2: How to download WhatsApp folder contents

-Designed to fulfil every need of the users, Dr.Fone is one of its kind toolkit that one can have.
-To download WhatsApp folder and data, you can simply take the assistance of Dr.Fone – Recover (iOS).
+Designed to fulfill every need of the users, Dr.Fone is the kind of toolkit that one can have.
+To download WhatsApp folder and data, you can simply take the assistance of Dr.Fone – Data Recovery (iOS).

-Note: If you have an Android device, then use Dr.Fone – Recover (Android) to download WhatsApp folder contents.
-This section just takes iOS WhatsApp folder download as an example.
+Note: If you have an Android device, then use Dr.Fone – Data Recovery (Android) to download WhatsApp folder contents.
+This section just takes the iOS WhatsApp folder download as an example.
 But the steps are similar on Android.